user-alb/node-typescript-box-ai-example/README.md

 ## Prerequisites

 You will need Node.js installed on your computer.
-These instructions were tested with Node v19.9.0 and v16.17.0.
+These instructions were tested with Node v19.9.0.

 ## How to install and configure the repo